shoolpani-dubey/SimpleBalanceProject/README.md

             monthlyTotal: <MonthlyTotal here>
             cumulativeTotal: <Cumulative Total here>
         }
-2. Backend: Developed in Nestjs
+3. Backend: Developed in Nestjs
    1. api(/balance?date=<>) implemented.
       1. This api will talk to a mock api ( thirdpartyapi ) to get amoount transferred and date.
       2. Calculates the monthly and cumulative amount and returns the same.

-3. Thirdpartyapi:
+4. Thirdpartyapi:
-   1. This will be developed as a mock meaning, a simple function that retuns the fixed result based on month.
+   1. This will be developed as a mock meaning, a simple function that retuns the fixed result as json .

-4. Tests:
+5. Tests:
    1. The api is tested using Jest and multiple test cases are written
    2. The thirdpartyapi is mocked and tested.
+   3. All the test files have extention ".spec.ts"
+   4. To run the tests:
+      1. cd server
+      2. npm run test

 # How to compile and build the application: